Swedish dialects

 Swedish dialects are the various forms of the Swedish language, particularly those that differ considerably from Standard Swedish.

 Traditional dialects

-The linguistic definition of a Swedish traditional dialect, in the literature merely called dialect, is a local variant that has not been heavily influenced by Standard Swedish and that can trace a separate development all the way back to Old Norse.
+The linguistic definition of a Swedish traditional dialect, in the literature merely called 'dialect', is a local variant that has not been heavily influenced by Standard Swedish and that can trace a separate development back to Old Norse.
 Many of the genuine rural dialects have very distinct phonetic and grammatical features, such as plural forms of verbs or archaic case inflections.
 These dialects can be nearly incomprehensible to most Swedes, and most of their speakers are also fluent in Standard Swedish.